This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Developing goals will seem overwhelming, especially when the only goal you can think about is a healthy child.
 Rely on the expertise of your care team.

 As you develop your care plan and start to think about the goals you have for your child, it can help to break them down into categories.
-Your child’s condition is complex, and organizing it in this way makes a complicated situation a little easier to understand.
+Your child’s condition is complex, and organizing it this way makes a complicated situation easier to understand.

 - Managing the primary disability.
-Cerebral palsy is complicated, but the first goal you should consider is how to manage the prime condition.
-This is an overreaching kind of objective and one that your neurologist and pediatrician can help you develop.
+Cerebral palsy is complicated, but the first goal you should consider is managing it.
+This is an overreaching objective that your neurologist and pediatrician can help you develop.

 - Managing complications.
 Cerebral palsy often comes along with co-existing conditions like seizure disorders and cognitive impairment.
 Setting goals for managing these is the next important step.

 - Improving mobility.
-Mobility is a significant issue for most children with cerebral palsy.[2]
-Some will be severely impaired and unable to walk.
+Mobility is usually the most critical issue for a child with cerebral palsy.
+The type and severity of mobility issues vary significantly by individual.[2]
+Some are severely impaired and unable to walk.
 In contrast, others may have more minor disabilities.
 Goals that address how well your child moves are essential for making them comfortable and giving them access to more opportunities throughout their life.

 - Managing pain.
-Pain is also a standard component of cerebral palsy.[3]
+Pain is also a common issue with cerebral palsy that needs to be managed.[3]
 Stiff and jerky muscles, spastic muscles, and other pain will likely affect your child, and setting goals for managing that pain will help them be more comfortable and be better able to achieve different goals.

 - Encouraging socialization.
 A child with any disability may struggle to socialize with peers.
 Connecting with others is essential, though, so set goals that will help your child interact positively with family, friends, and peers.

 - Self-care and independence.
 An important all-around goal for a child with a disability is to achieve as much freedom as possible.
-This may mean setting small goals—taking a bath without assistance—that lead up to bigger goals, like living entirely independently.
+This may mean setting small goals—taking a bath without assistance—leading to bigger goals, like living entirely independently.

 - Maximizing quality of life.
-The goal is to give the child the best quality of life possible despite any disabilities.
-Always keep this in the back of your mind while making other goals.
+The goal is to give the child the best quality of life despite disabilities.
+Always keep this in mind while making other goals.

 The life care plan you develop for your child is an important road map for how he will live their life and how fulfilling and satisfying that life will be.
 It is a complicated set of documents, but the goals should be simple.

 Goals should also be changeable.
-As your child grows older, you will meet and surpass goals and develop new ones.
+As your child ages, you will meet and surpass goals and develop new ones.
 You will also be able to involve your child in setting those goals.
 He should be able to contribute and decide what he wants for their future.

 Get Matched with a Leading Birth Injury Attorney in Your Area